ntausend/TTN.jl/README.md

 This is a package for working with tree tensor networks based on [ITensors.jl](https://github.com/ITensor/ITensors.jl) library.
 It provides basic tools for defining quantum states in arbitrary dimensions using a hierarchic structure without loops, called a tree.
 This includes the calculation of local observables, correlation functions, and entanglement entropy of bipartitions, as well as providing a toolbox for finding the ground state of local Hamiltonians and calculating the time evolution of quantum states with respect to local Hamiltonians.

 Our code is compatible with all features provided by `ITensors.jl`.
-This includes abelian symmetries (CPU only) and GPU computations (non-symmetric tensors only).
+This includes abelian symmetries (CPU only) and GPU computations.

 ## Installation